Background

 Market and Model

-Obviously, there'll be a slight price rise over the previous generation transporter, but don't expect the asking figures to be that much different from what you'd pay for a comparable Ford Transit Custom.
-Budget from prices starting from around £35,000 excluding VAT but it's pretty easy to push that figure up to around £45,000 and beyond as you increase size, Gross Vehicle Weight and trim level.
+Predictably there's a slight price rise over the previous generation Transporter, but don't expect the asking figures to be that much different from what you'd pay for a comparable Ford Transit Custom.
+Pricing at the time of our review in Summer 2025 was starting from around £39,000 including VAT, but it's pretty easy to push that figure up closer to £50,000 as you increase size, Gross Vehicle Weight and trim level.
+For the TDI variant, there are three trim levels - 'Commerce', 'Commerce Plus' or 'Commerce Pro'.
+As we compiled this review, the BEV electric model cost from around £47,000 including VAT but after deduction of the government's £5,000 Plug-in Van Grant.
+That battery-powered model comes either in 'Commerce Plus' or 'Commerce Pro' forms.

 Across the line-up, apart from the different weight ratings, there are two wheelbase lengths and two roof heights.
 You get a wider choice of body styles than with most competitors.
 As well as the conventional panel van, there's not only a crew van version with two rows of seats and a bulkhead (VW calls it a 'Kombi'); but also a 'Shuttle' variant for those needing to take more people (with three rows of seats, windows all-round and space for up to nine).
 There's also a fourth body style we haven't seen anywhere before, which VW calls the 'plus' (which has an L-shaped composite bulkhead which splits the rear compartment, with a two-seat, fully-trimmed second row alongside a full-length cargo space).